 The causes and circumstances of deaths from disasters is an area in which much more work is needed.
 This webpage consolidates some of the material available on disaster deaths to provide a resource for researchers.

-Disaster mortality studies tend to focus on people who clearly died as a result of a specific disaster event, because such data are relatively unambiguous.
+Disaster mortality studies tend to focus on people who clearly died as a result of a specific hazard, due to the dominance of the hazard paradigm.
 Many deaths occur months or years after an event.
 The cause might be physical, for example someone in a coma, but is often mental, due to stress, lack of post-disaster support, or lack of resources (not just financial resources) to cope with the difficulties.
 Because establishing cause and effect in such cases is challenging, these deaths frequently remain unnoticed and become part of a disaster's hidden cost.
 Often, these deaths are described as "indirect", "secondary", or "peripheral".
 Such labels are inappropriate.
-Any death caused by a disaster is part of that toll even if it is difficult to include it in statistics.
+Any death from a disaster is part of that toll even if it is difficult to include it in statistics.

 Therefore, any study of disaster deaths has the inherent weakness of being potentially incomplete without a method for proving completeness.
 Nonetheless, to develop appropriate policies and practice for reducing fatalities, it is important to understand who is dying in disasters and how and why they are dying.
 With that understanding, measures could be developed, tested, and implemented, rangeing from specific advice for individual behaviour to a national government's preparedness policy to learning which data should be collected and how that data should be analysed.

 The information provided on this website is not intended to be comprehensive, but is indicative of the work which has been done and the groups and people involved in researching disaster deaths.
 The listed publications reflect those which have been acquired--only a small number compared to those available.
 Hopefully, this page would nonetheless represent a helpful starting point.